thinhngo-x/Anonymization/README.md

   - I have downloaded the files in github but unable to run even the testdata code due to an unknown reason, will recitify it later. (even change the maxiter)
   - Added some files related to linear and logistic regression
   - I checked the libSVM provided by the TD, extract the executable and find a converter (written in C).
+The usage as below:
+      - run ./convert [csv_file] >> .train/.test to convert to svm file format
-The usage as below: run ./svm-train [training file] ==> the model file is generated and the details of the relevant parameters are displayed run ./svm-predict [testing file] [training file].model [output file] ==> the accuracy is displayed and the predicted class labels can be found in output file
+      - run ./svm-train [training file] ==> the model file is generated and the details of the relevant parameters are displayed
+      - run ./svm-predict [testing file] [training file].model [output file] ==> the accuracy is displayed and the predicted class labels can be found in output file
   - Added few classifiers to the ipynb file "Copy_of_Anonymization_BERT.ipynb"